 This sub-district forms the northern slope of the district.
 It is characterized by newer and smaller scaled houses mixed with smaller older vernacular houses and wooded open spaces along the slope.

 Description of Buildings

 There are 70 contributing structures in the Garland Hill Historic District and approximately 15 outbuildings, including several significant carriage houses.
 A large amount of rehabilitation activity has occurred in the district, particularly on Harrison Street.
-Several recently constructed residences in the First Street area do not relate to the historic district in scale, roof, number of stories or overall design.
+Several recently constructed residences in the First Street area do not relate to the historic district in scale, roof, number of stories, or overall design.

-In keeping with the architectural variety of the district, 49% of the buildings are composed of wood, while brick, stucco, and a combination of materials each makes up between 10 and 15% of the district residences.
+In keeping with the architectural variety of the district, 49% of the buildings are composed of wood, while brick, stucco, and a combination of materials each make up between 10 and 15% of the district residences.